-Cameriere and his colleagues published in 2007 the research with study sample that included participants from several countries and European formula was used for determining dental age [5].
-The authors analyzed over 2000 orthopantomographic radiographs of children aged 4 to 16 from a different European country, including Croatia, Germany, Slovenia, Spain, Italy, Kosovo, and the United Kingdom [5].
+Cameriere et al. [5] published in 2007 a research with a study sample that included participants from several countries, and the European formula was used for determining dental age.
+The authors analyzed over 2000 orthopantomographic radiographs of children aged 4-16 years from different European countries, including Croatia, Germany, Slovenia, Spain, Italy, Kosovo+, and the United Kingdom [5].
 One of the findings of the study was that nationality had no impact on the age estimation process [5].
 In the years thereafter, a significant number of studies have validated the accuracy and reliability of this method for determining dental maturity [16-19].
-A great number of researches have also modified the European formula and created their own population-specific formula [8, 20-23].
+A great number of researches have also modified the European formula and created their own population-specific formulas [8, 20-23].